VidyasagarMSC/Android-MQA-BlueList/README.md

 	- Choose to include a screenshot.
 	- Click **Send** to submit the feedback to Mobile Quality Assurance.

- *Tip: You can shake the physical device to open the Send report screen.*
+ *Tip: You can shake the physical device to open the Send report screen or use Command ⌘ + M when running in an Android emulator.*

 Viewing the Mobile Quality Assurance session information in Bluemix
 ---